azurecorner/kubernetes-keyvault-ingress-tls/README.md

 # Setting Up TLS for Ingress Nginx on Azure Kubernetes Service (AKS) Using Azure Key Vault

-This guide explains how to set up a secure environment for a .NET Core web application (`wapp`) and a .NET Core web API (`wep`) deployed in Azure Kubernetes Service (AKS) using an Ingress NGINX Controller with TLS certificates stored in Azure Key Vault.
+This guide explains how to set up a secure environment for a .NET Core web application (`webapp`) and a .NET Core web API (`webapi`) deployed in Azure Kubernetes Service (AKS) using an Ingress NGINX Controller with TLS certificates stored in Azure Key Vault.
 The entire infrastructure and application deployment is automated using Terraform and Helm.

 ## Key Components

 1. **Applications**:
-   - `wapp`: A .NET Core web application.
+   - `webapp`: A .NET Core web application.
-   - `wep`: A .NET Core web API.
+   - `webapi`: A .NET Core web API.

 2. **Infrastructure**:
    - **Azure Kubernetes Service (AKS)**: Hosts the containerized applications.
-   - **Azure Container Registry (ACR)**: Stores container images for `wapp` and `wep`.
+   - **Azure Container Registry (ACR)**: Stores container images for `webapp` and `webapi`.
    - **Azure Key Vault**: Securely stores the TLS certificates.

 3. **Ingress NGINX Controller**: